In observance of Labor Day, our offices will be closed on Monday, Sept. 7th.

-Tour escorts & guides for some segments
+24 travelers max, tour escorts & guides for some segments

 |Departs||Los Angeles (LAX), New York Kennedy (JFK), Miami (MIA) (flight schedule)|

-|What to Expect||This moderately-paced, partially escorted tour includes a reasonable amount of walking or hiking, and reaches high altitudes requiring that you be in good physical condition to fully enjoy the trip.
+|What to Expect||This fast-paced, partially escorted tour involves a significant amount of walking or hiking, often on uneven terrain, and reaches high altitudes requiring a high level of physical fitness to fully enjoy the trip.
 This tour also includes long scenic drives between destinations and may have limited rest stops.|

 Departures & Prices

 |Fri||May 13||2016||Mon||May 23||2016||$3199||$2899||Available|

 Want to stay longer?
 We may be able to arrange for you to stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
 Contact us about prices and availability.

 HEALTH REQUIREMENTS/PRECAUTIONS: The high altitude reached on this trip (Cusco is at 11,000 feet above sea level) as well as the considerable amount of walking involved, often on uneven terrain, requires that you be in good physical condition to enjoy this trip.
 We strongly suggest that you consult with your physician regarding any concerns as well as possible medications to ease the effects of the high altitude.